-Allison joined Starnes Davis Florie as an associate in September 2007.
+Allison joined Starnes Davis Florie in September 2007.
 She is a member of the firm's recruiting committee.

 Allison's practice is primarily focused in the areas of Labor and Employment Law and Medical Malpractice Defense.

 * Obtained summary judgment on behalf of a national cell phone company in a case brought by a former employee for race discrimination and retaliation.